|if [range_lookup] = TRUE|

 |if [range_lookup] = FALSE||-||The #N/A error arises because an exact match to the lookup_value is not present in the left-hand column of the table_array.|

 If you still do not understand why your Vlookup function is returning the #N/A error, it may help to work through the following steps to identify the problem.

 Check that your Vlookup function has the correct syntax.
 The #N/A error could arise if the lookup_value or table_array have been incorrectly defined.

 Therefore you need to check the following:

-If the formula evaluates to FALSE, however, this tells you that the cause of your error is that Excel does not consider the contents of cells B1 and E6 to be truly equal.
+If the above formula evaluates to FALSE, this tells you that the cause of your error is that Excel does not consider the contents of cells B1 and E6 to be truly equal.
 This is likely to be due to one of the following reasons:

 Double click on each of the cells and check the contents to see if there are any unseen characters at the start or end of the cells.
 If so, you will need to remove any additional characters from the cells.
 This can be done manually, but if you want to change several cells, it may be faster to use the Excel Trim function, as follows: